All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Slurping noodles can be harder than it sounds for people who didn’t grow up doing it.
 There is actually a method to the madness.
 Image via Shutterstock

 Slurping noodles is not only a custom with ramen noodles but can also be done with soba and udon.
-Whether it is cold or hot, slurping allows you to fully experience the aroma as you eat.
-It’s a similar idea to a wine tasting, where taste and aroma are both important for getting the full experience of the wine.
+Slurping allows you to fully experience the aroma as you eat, whether it is cold or hot.
+It’s a similar idea to wine tasting, where taste and aroma are both important for getting the whole experience of the wine.

-Additionally, slurping the noodles without biting off the noodle pieces also makes sure that you are getting all of the aromas and flavors.
+Slurping the noodles without biting off the noodle pieces also ensures you are getting all of the aromas and flavors.
 That’s why it’s important not to pick up too many noodles, even when eating soba noodles, which are thinner than ramen or udon noodles.

 Noodle Harassment?
 What’s That?